HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 #### Scouts
 * Speed 420->350 (All scouts are now slower to make scouting harder.
 When upgraded they are about the same speed as interceptors)
+* Weapon:
--Addressed a gun alignment bug.
+    * Addressed a gun alignment bug.
 They were shooting to the side of their targets, and rarely landing hits vs small targets like probes and fighters.
     * Kushan and Taiidan fighters and corvettes can now be EMP'd with just one squad of scouts, rather than two squads like before.

 #### Assault Craft
 Damage vs corvettes -31%